Our courses are five days long and run from Monday to Friday.

-Our Summer Course 2016 will run from Monday 1st - Friday 5th August 2016 at Yehudi Menuhin School near Cobham, Surrey, and will include the Workshop for those who have passed their Grade 8 exam or taken their Diploma.
+We are holding two Summer Courses in 2017.
+Our first will run from Monday 31st July - Friday 4th August 2017 at Yehudi Menuhin School near Cobham, Surrey, and will include the Workshop for those who have passed their Grade 8 exam or taken their Diploma.

 The music played on our courses is a mixture of all the best that brass music can offer, from classical, film and jazz music.
 To give you an idea of the kind of music the children will be working on, read more to see the music played at the end of course concerts on our last few courses.
-You can also hear the music from our Summer 2013 and Easter 2014 concerts by clicking the Gallery tab at the top of the page, and then selecting Audio Recordings.
+You can also hear the music from previous concerts by clicking the Gallery tab at the top of the page, and then selecting Audio Recordings.

 Purcell School suits our needs extremely well.
-It is the country’s leading specialist music school, and so has all the music facilities we need: and it is relatively small, with everything close to hand, which makes it a friendly and welcoming place to be.
+It is one of the country’s leading specialist music schools, and so has all the music facilities we need: and it is relatively small, with everything close to hand, which makes it a friendly and welcoming place to be - we are the only course present while we are there.
 The newly built boarding accommodation is outstanding, and as Purcell is a senior school, the bedrooms are for between one and four children - so no huge dorms that do not suit older children and in which younger children are less likely to get a good night's sleep!